icharne2/icharne2/README.md

 I am a Computational Engineering student at AGH University of Kraków in Poland.

 ## 🛠️ Languages & Tools
-I enjoy writing code in C, C++, C# and Python — these are my favorite languages for both system-level programming and interactive applications.
+I enjoy writing code in C, C++, C# and Python — these are my favorite languages.
 I have a basic understanding of Unity and have used it for simple game development projects with C#.
 Additionally, I’m familiar with the basics of JavaScript, Java, HTML, CSS., as well as assembler and MES (Finite Element Method simulations).